Need Help? Let's Talk

 - Lightweight fleece or sweater if you travel in winter

-- if you travel in winter, December-February, get a warm enough jacket, sweater, coat, trousers, thermal wear, warm socks.
+- if you travel in winter, December-February, get a warm enough jacket, sweater, coat, trousers, thermal wear, and warm socks.
 Woolen hat, light gloves, scarf.

 Toiletries